Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Abstract

 \section{Abstract}

 We investigate the asymptotic fluctuation of three interacting particle systems: the geometric $q$-TASEP, the geometric $q$-PushTASEP and the $q$-PushASEP.
 We prove that the rescaled particle position converges to the GUE Tracy--Widom distribution in the homogeneous case.
-If the jump rates of the first finitely many particles are perturbed in the first two models, we obtain Baik--Ben Arous--P\'ech\'e and Gaussian limiting fluctuations.
+If the jump rates of the first finitely many particles are perturbed in the first two models, we obtain that the limiting fluctuations are governed by the Baik--Ben Arous--P\'ech\'e distribution and that of the top eigenvalue of finite GUE matrices.